D221/convert_to_opus/README.md

 # convert_to_opus
-convert_to_opus is a simple shell script that converts directories of audio files to [opus](https://opus-codec.org/).
+convert_to_opus is a Python GUI program that converts directories of audio files to [opus](https://opus-codec.org/).

 ## Features
 - Puts original audio files in a subdirectory